sness23/smol2/README.md

 **smol2** is a major architectural redesign:
 - **Camera**: ArcRotateCamera (PyMOL-style) instead of UniversalCamera (FPS-style)
-- **Input**: All keyboard input goes to console, no WASDQE movement
+- **Input**: All keyboard input goes to console, no keyboard shortcuts at all
 - **Console**: Always visible at bottom (5 lines) instead of full-screen toggle
 - **Mouse**: Click-drag rotation instead of pointer-lock FPS controls
-- **Philosophy**: Command-driven workflow like PyMOL instead of game-style navigation
+- **Philosophy**: Pure command-driven workflow like PyMOL, no game-style navigation or hotkeys

 ## Comparison with Chimera